Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6/guide.en-ie.md

 ---
-title: 'Configuring IPv6 on a VPS'
+title: "How to configure IPv6 on a VPS"
-excerpt: 'Find out how to configure IPv6 on your OVHcloud VPS'
+excerpt: "Find out how to configure IPv6 on your OVHcloud VPS"
 updated: 2025-07-22
 ---